ESSENTIALS OF DIAGNOSIS

 Lymphangiography and radioactive isotope studies may identify focal defects in lymph flow but are of little value in planning therapy.
 T2–weighted MRI has been used to identify lymphatics and proximal obstructing masses.

 Since there is no effective cure for lymphedema, the treatment strategies are designed to control the problem and allow normal activity and function.
-Most patients can be treated with some of the following measures: (1) The flow of lymph out of the extremity can be aided through intermittent elevation of the extremity, especially during the sleeping hours (foot of bed elevated 15–20 degrees, achieved by placing pillows beneath the mattress); the constant use of graduated elastic compression stockings; and massage toward the trunk—either by ...
+Most patients can be treated with some of the following measures: (1) The flow of lymph out of the extremity can be aided through intermittent elevation of the extremity, especially during the sleeping hours (foot of bed elevated 15–20 degrees, achieved by placing pillows beneath the mattress); the constant use of graduated elastic compression stockings; and massage toward the trunk—either by hand or by ...